 It is important to look for hazards and create a mitigation plan before beginning work.
-The list below highlights the most important items to identify and mitigate for all ventilation jobs:
+The list below highlights the most important items to identify and mitigate for all duct repair jobs:

-- Sewer gases, fuel oil, chemicals and other pollutants in - crawl spaces or attics - Mold-like growth in attics and crawl spaces - Presence of pest/rodents in crawl spaces or attics - Lack of CO alarm in all houses - Unvented combustion appliances - Duct tapes and wrappings that are likely to contain - Asbestos
+- Sewer gases, fuel oil, chemicals and other pollutants in crawl spaces or attics - Mold-like growth in attics and crawl spaces - Presence of pest/rodents in crawl spaces or attics - Lack of CO alarm in all houses with combustion appliances and attached garages - Unvented combustion appliances - Duct tapes and wrappings that are likely to contain asbestos

-If any of these conditions exist, follow action items listed in the Healthy Indoor Environment Protocols for Home Energy

-Upgrades before beginning work.
+If any of these conditions exist, follow action items listed in the Healthy Indoor Environment Protocols for Home Energy Upgrades before beginning work.